oracle-livelabs/spatial-graph/spatial-studio/spatial-analysis-intro/spatial-analysis-intro-sandbox.md

 In this task you use a spatial filter to identify accidents within a specified distance of a selected police station.

 1. Begin by clicking on a police station.
 In the image below, I have clicked on the police station in the red box.
 This selects the police station to use for the proximity analysis.
 If there is any issue with making the selection, confirm that **Allow selection** is turned on for the POLICE\_POINTS layer as described in Lab 4 Task 6.
-   >**Note:** I changed the ACCIDENTS Render style back to Circle, changed the color to Blue, and the Stroke Width to 0.
+   >**Note:** I changed the ACCIDENTS radius to single value, changed the color to blue, and the stroke width to 0.

  ![Select a police station](images/spatial-analysis-1.png "Select a police station")